keshavamlani12/instagram_clone/README.md

 # instagram_clone
-this is my mini project
+this is my mini project and i used html and css for make this project